Updated October 14, 2025

 Early traction helps your shot stay on line and read the lane early.
 That means more consistency and fewer surprises.

-Here are our top picks for the best bowling ball for hook when oil volume is high.
+Here are our top picks for the best bowling balls for hook in heavy oil conditions.

-Roto Grip RST Hyperdrive - Best for Controlled Aggression
+Roto Grip RST Hyperdrive - Best Bowling Ball for Hook with Controlled Aggression

 Key Features